 How to live abroad when you at the ripe age of 21 and do want to get the chance to discover what the world can offer you?
-Having no desire to “settle down” and “grow up” completely, with the bachelor degree in hand, I moved to Germany to work as an au pair for a year.
+Having no desire to “settle down” and “grow up” completely, with the bachelor's degree in hand, I moved to Germany to work as an au pair for a year.
 One thing that I knew for sure at that right moment - I wanted to postpone becoming a boring old adult.
-Moving to another country alone revealed me the new world, the one that was unknown before, taught me the priceless lessons, allowed to immerse myself in the new culture, and overall uncover better myself as a human being.
+Moving to another country alone revealed to me the new world, the one that was unknown before, taught me priceless lessons, allowed me to immerse myself in the new culture, and overall uncover better myself as a human being.
 I doubt that I need to continue telling all the benefits of travel, they are obviously boring.

 What I do want to mention is the hardest part of it, the one which won’t be heard so often as those magical benefits of an amazing journey abroad.
 Moving to another country, you should be ready to face not only the life-changing and awe-inspiring moments but also the bitter ones.

 Let me tell you the truth bombs about my year of living abroad.